maudeve-it/W25Qxxx_QUADSPI_CompactEL/2_ExternalLoader/README.md

 # 2) Creating a <i>low-RAM-demanding</i> EXTERNAL LOADER for STM32CubeProgrammer and STM32CubeIDE
 External Loader is a plug-in for STM32CubeProgrammer allowing to read/write an external memory through an STM32 uC.<br>
-Through the library shown above it is possible to create an External Loader for an STM32 project having a Winbond external QuadSPI Flash chip .<br>
+Following the below instruction you can create an External Loader for a W25Q connected to a QuadSPI adding it then to CubeProgrammer and CubeIDE.<br>
-Next, you will see how you can use the same external loader program in STM32CubeIDE to program external Flash memory directly while creating a project: CubeIDE uses the CubeProgrammer modules to program uC internal and external flash memory.

 ## "How to" create an External Loader for a specific project:
 <ul>
-Supposing you already defined the project configuration having an external flash memory (e.g. having defined the QuadSPI mode and other details needed to communicate with Flash memory...)<br><br>
+After defining the CubeMX configuration details of your project with a flash memory via QuadSPI (e.g., having already set the QuadSPI mode and other necessary details for managing the flash memory)<br><br>
 <li><b>Create a new project in CubeIDE</b>.<br>
-Give the project a name with this format:<br> "external flash used"_"uC or board name"_"other info, if any, - e.g. QSPI port, mode, bank, etc."<br>
+Give the project a name with this format:<br> "external flash used"_"uC or board name"_"oprional: other info, if any, - e.g. QSPI port, mode, bank, etc."<br>
 (having character "_" dividing the three fields, must non be used elsewhere)<br>
 Here some examples for a valid project name:
 <ul>
 W25Q80_STM32F411_QSPI-BANK1<br>
 W25Q80_WEACT-H750 (third field is optional and here it is not used)<br>
-W25Q64_NUCLEO32-L432_SPI1-PA4CS<br>
 etc.<br>
 </ul>
 <li><b>in CubeMX</b>:
 <ul>
-<li> setup the <b>SPI port</b> and the <b>CS pin</b> for your flash memory. (see above details about SPI port configuration on CubeMX)<br>
+<li> setup the <b>QuadSPI port</b> for your flash memory, as per youe project<br>
 <i><b>Warning:</b><br>
-if prototyping with a flash on a breakout board, I recommend you to setup the External Loader with an SPI port speed lower than 2Mbit/s</i><br>
+I always recommend to setup the External Loader with a low QuadSPI port speed (e.g. lower than 2Mbit/s)</i><br>
 <li> enable <b>CRC</b> (you just need to set "Activated" checkbox)<br>
 <li> If on your board, you have available a led connected to a uC pin (GPIO_Output): you can use it in the External Loader.
 Useful for troubleshooting.<br>
 give the uC led pin the name: <b>LED</b>.<br>